Friday, November 22, 2024

 1. Cut beef into large bite-sized pieces and season generously with salt and allspice.2.
 Brown the beef in batches in a heavy-bottomed pan, then set aside.3.
 Saute onions and garlic in the same pan until soft and fragrant.4.
 Add tomato paste, Jamaican curry powder, allspice, thyme, and scotch bonnet peppers to the pot, and cook until the spices are aromatic.5.
 Add beef broth or water, scraping up any bits stuck to the bottom of the pot, and bring to a simmer.6.
 Add the seared beef back in, along with any juices that have accumulated, and let the stew simmer for at least 1 hour, until the meat is tender and the flavors are well-developed.7.
 Add vegetables during the last 30 minutes of cooking, if desired.

-See also What Seasonings Are In Beef Stew
+See also What Is The Best Red Wine To Use In Beef Stew

 8. For a thicker stew, you can mix a tablespoon of cornstarch with a tablespoon of water and add it to the pot during the last 10 minutes of cooking.
 Stir well to combine and let the stew thicken before serving.9.
 This Jamaican beef stew is best served with rice or bread to soak up all the delicious sauce.
 Enjoy!